 There will never be hard scientific proof of Henry VIII’s brain injury.
 But the similarities between his behavioral changes and the symptoms experienced by CTE victims is striking.
 It demonstrates how drastically a traumatic brain injury can change a person’s life, personality, and livelihood, whether they are a king or a football player.

-David Christensen is a brain injury expert at Christensen Law.
+David Christensen is a brain injury expert at Christensen Law in Southfield, Michigan.
 He has been helping the victims of brain injury collect no-fault benefits after auto accidents for over 20 years.
 If you or someone you love has suffered a traumatic brain injury, contact Christensen Law today for a free consultation.